brannondorsey/apibuilder/README.md

 ###Count Only Parameter

 The `count only` parameter differs from all of the other API Builder parameters as it __does not__ return an array of result objects.
 Instead, it returns a single object as the first element in the `data` array.
 This object has only one property, `count`, where the corresponding `string` value describes the number of results returned by the rest of the url parameters.
 If the `count_only` parameter is not specified the default value is `FALSE`.
-When `count_only` is set to `TRUE` the request will __only__ evaluate and return the number of results found by the rest of the url parameters and the request __will not__ return any user data.
+When `count_only` is set to `TRUE` the request will __only__ evaluate and return the number of results found by the rest of the url parameters and the request __will not__ return any row data.

 Parameter __key:__ `count_only`